-Goal: To ensure a 'digital first' approach across all sectors of the economy whereby businesses harness technology to improve services and productivity, in turn enhancing their international competitiveness.
+Aspiration: To ensure a 'digital first' approach across all sectors of the economy whereby businesses harness technology to improve services and productivity, in turn enhancing their international competitiveness.

-Success measure: Advanced sectorial adoption of new technology, measured by the average digital density of skills by industry.
+Goal: Improve sectoral adoption of new technology by 150%, increasing the average digital skill density of industry from 12% to 30%.